The Truth About Stevia and Fatty Liver Disease (Read This Before Buying)

 Contradictory findings of Stevia research

-Plenty of research has been conducted on this miracle sweetener, and all the original findings were more than encouraging.
+Plenty of research has been conducted on this sweetener, and all the original findings were more than encouraging.

 Stevia was found to reduce fat levels and even fibrosis markers in fatty liver, therefore being considered safe and useful in the fight to reverse fatty liver.
 Using the natural Stevia extract showed improvements in the condition of those suffering from nonalcoholic fatty liver.